Sir George Stokes, 1st Baronet: Fluorescence

 In 1852, in his famous paper on the change of wavelength of light, he described the phenomenon of fluorescence, as exhibited by fluorspar and uranium glass, materials which he viewed as having the power to convert invisible ultra-violet radiation into radiation of longer wavelengths that are visible.
 The Stokes shift, which describes this conversion, is named in Stokes's honour.
 A mechanical model, illustrating the dynamical principle of Stokes's explanation was shown.
 The offshoot of this, Stokes line, is the basis of Raman scattering.
 In 1883, during a lecture at the Royal Institution, Lord Kelvin said he had heard an account of it from Stokes many years before, and had repeatedly but vainly begged him to publish it.

-Polarization
+Polarisation

 In the same year, 1852, there appeared the paper on the composition and resolution of streams of polarised light from different sources, and in 1853 an investigation of the metallic reflection exhibited by certain non-metallic substances.
 The research was to highlight the phenomenon of light polarisation.
 About 1860 he was engaged in an inquiry on the intensity of light reflected from, or transmitted through, a pile of plates; and in 1862 he prepared for the British Association a valuable report on double refraction, a phenomenon where certain crystals show different refractive indices along different axes.
 Perhaps the best known crystal is Iceland spar, transparent calcite crystals.

 A paper on the long spectrum of the electric light bears the same date, and was followed by an inquiry into the absorption spectrum of blood.